khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_8.md

 1) “The Prophet \pbuh, when he raised his hands in duʿā', he would not put them down until he had wiped his face with them.”

-**Daʿīf (Weak)**.
+_Ḍaʿīf_ ([Weak]{style="font-variant:small-caps;"}).
 Transmitted by al-Tirmidhī (2/244) and Ibn ʿAsākir (7/12/2) via: Ḥammād ibn ʿIsā al-Juhanī from Hanzalah ibn Abī Sufyān al-Jamhī from Sālim ibn ʿAbd Allāh from his father from ʿUmar ibn al-Khaṭṭāb, who said:...

 Al-Tirmidhī said after it, “This is a _ṣaḥīḥ gharīb ḥadīth_.
 We only know it as a _ḥadīth_ of Ḥammād ibn ʿĪsā, for he is alone in reporting it; he has few _aḥādīth_, but the people have reported from him.”